ticofab/blog/content/projects/tomtom/index.md

 codfish to help ease the pain.
 My sister tried to cheer me up repeating that it was for a good cause.

 I feel so lucky to have been part of the TomTom family for those years.
-Some friends still work there after 12 years and I can totally understand why.
+Some friends still work there after 12 years and I can know exactly why.

 {{< twoFigure src1="devices.jpg" width1="1280" src2="devices2.jpg" width2="1280" >}}